bcaul/Quanser-Arm/student_template/README.md

 This launches the simulation and opens the Panda3D viewer (Panda3D comes from `pip install -e .`).
 Close the viewer window or press Ctrl+C to stop.
+Edit the defaults near the top of `student_main.py` if you want a longer run, different step size, or to disable the viewer / enable the PyBullet GUI.

 ## What you just ran